 Conclusion

 With the integration of science, mathematics, engineering and technology across the curriculum, national standards, national science reform, and benchmarks for science, students will benefit from the tremendous strides of science education in order to create science-literate human beings in the future.
-Teachers should be open to science reform and expect to see students in the future excelling in STEM careers.
+I hope my study will encourage teachers to be open to science reform and expect students to pursue and excel in STEM careers in the future.

 References